cgrudz/DataAssimilationBenchmarks.jl/README.md

 ## Installation

-The main package DataAssimilationBenchmarks.jl is a wrapper library including the core numerical solvers for ordinary and stochastic differential equations, solvers for data assimilation routines and the core process model code for running twin experiments with benchmark models.
+The main module DataAssimilationBenchmarks.jl is a wrapper module including the core numerical solvers for ordinary and stochastic differential equations, solvers for data assimilation routines and the core process model code for running twin experiments with benchmark models.
 These methods can be run stand-alone in other programs by calling these functions from the DeSolvers, EnsembleKalmanSchemes and